 Russia’s president, Vladimir Putin, seems to understand very well the power of celebrating past victories.
 As a correspondent in Moscow in 2008, I watched the first VE Day military parade of the post-Soviet era roll across Red Square.
 The event seems only to have grown since.

 Russia is telling itself that, whatever else it may or may not have accomplished in the 20th century, victory over the Nazis was a shining achievement which can never be tarnished.
 Memories of those Ukrainians who sided with Hitler’s troops in the hope of ending Soviet power are evoked now to justify Russian policy towards its neighbor—the sorest point in generally sour relations with the West.
-My ancestor would no doubt have been dismayed to see Europe again in 1915, or 2015.

 While triumphs are celebrated, failures seem soon forgotten.
 Watching pictures earlier this year of the service at St Paul’s to commemorate combat operations in Afghanistan, I wondered whether that campaign would be remembered in 200 years, as Waterloo will be this summer.
 For who now commemorates the British Mandate for Palestine, or other less glorious episodes of imperial history?